Toggle: English / Spanish

 An important goal is to control symptoms and correct risk factors such as high blood pressure, smoking, and high cholesterol to prevent future strokes:

-The doctor may suggest aspirin or other medicines (blood thinners) to help prevent blood clots from forming in the arteries.
-Do not take or give aspirin without talking to the doctor first.
+- The doctor may suggest aspirin or other medicines (blood thinners) to help prevent blood clots from forming in the arteries.
+DO NOT take or give aspirin up without talking to the doctor first.

 The goals of helping someone with dementia in the home are to: